Pinterest Moodboard for Interior Design: From Inspiration to Client Presentation

 Step 2: Extract the Pinterest Board with Pinpasta

-When you're ready to create the client presentation, open the Pinterest board and click the Pinpasta extension icon in your browser.
+When you're ready to create the client presentation, open the Pinterest board and use the Pinterest board downloader by clicking the Pinpasta extension icon in your browser.
 Hit "Extract."
 Pinpasta scans the board and downloads the highest resolution version of every image—whether it's 20 pins or 200 pins.

 Extraction takes 10-30 seconds for typical boards (30-60 images).
 Even large inspiration boards with 150+ pins extract in 1-2 minutes.